CaspianA1/setlib/README.md

-## setlib is a little C library intended for common set operations.
+## setlib is a C library for operating on sets.

 - To see an example of how to use the library, check out `example.c`.
 - Here are the available functions: